Adan-Garcia/UnamedChronicle/README.md

 There are no cutscenes, no static quests, and no fixed narrative.

 Instead, the world unfolds around you in real time, shaped by your choices and recorded by a narrator AI that writes your story as you live it.

+> ⚠️ **Project Name Note**:
+> “Unnamed Chronicle” is a placeholder title.
+A permanent name will be announced in a future release.
+All references to this name are provisional.

 ---